andylacroce/gandalf-chatbot/README.md

 - Voice responses via Google TTS
 - Chat powered by OpenAI's ChatGPT
-- Built with Next.js 15.3.0 & TypeScript
+- Built with Next.js 15.3.0 & React 19
+- TypeScript for type safety
 - Rate limiting with LRU Cache
 - Testing with Jest and React Testing Library
 - Analytics via Vercel Analytics and Speed Insights
 - Fully documented with TypeDoc
+- Responsive design for mobile and desktop
 - Hosted on Vercel

 ---